jaydlawrence/coding-test-sports-betting-app/README.md

 ### Mock Screens

 The brief showed 4 phone mockup screens that had the same layout as my solution.
-The mocks where box outlines on white background.
+The mock-ups where basic wire-frame layouts of the components.

 ### Functionality